 Imagine you are on a beautiful island, surrounded by palm trees, sand, and the soothing sounds of the ocean.
 How could anyone be anxious in a place like that?
+Caring for your mental health while traveling in paradise should be easy.
 Yet, several years ago, when Mr. T and I went on vacation to the beautiful islands of Maui and Kauai, each day began with horrible panic attacks.
-I was sick the entire trip.
+I was sick with anxiety disorder symptoms the entire trip.
 Ever since then, I get really bad travel anxiety when traveling far from home.

 1. Don’t assume that you will be just fine.

 You may be just fine, but don’t let that make you unprepared.
 Hope for the best, but plan for the worst.

 2. Take your anxiety medication and make sure you have more than enough for the trip.

 Before we left for Hawaii, I was in a really good place with my anxiety.
 I was off of my anxiety medication (because I didn’t wait long enough for it to work before I decided it was useless - bad decision), but I brought a bottle of as-needed anxiety pills that I hadn’t used for a really long time.
 I figured I wouldn’t need them at all, but brought them just in case.
 When the anxiety unexpectedly hit me like a ton of bricks, I tried to divide up my precious anxiety medication to have enough for the whole trip.
 Unfortunately, it wasn’t enough to stop the panic and it became useless.